Skip to content

 Multi-region evaluation of the national roll out of social prescribing link workers in primary care

-What are we trying to do?
+What did we try to do?

 Social prescribing, sometimes known as community referral, is where doctors and nurses work with someone called a 'link worker' to help patients find services from local, voluntary and community groups to improve their health and wellbeing.
-Link workers have been introduced by the NHS across the UK.
+Link workers were introduced by the NHS across the UK.
 Link workers support people with emotional and practical needs by considering all aspects of their lives, not just their medical needs.
 Their role is to help connect people to information, advice, activities and other services provided by a range of voluntary and community groups.

-Why is it important?
+Why was it important?

-How are we doing it?
+How did we do it?

 • WP 1: Implementation - to establish the key features and variations in delivery models for link worker social prescribing services within and between each region.